flairNLP/flair/resources/docs/TUTORIAL_4_ELMO_BERT_FLAIR_EMBEDDING.md

 # Tutorial 4: BERT, ELMo, and Flair Embeddings

+Next to standard WordEmbeddings and CharacterEmbeddings, we also provide classes for BERT, ELMo and Flair embeddings.
+These embeddings enable you to train truly state-of-the-art NLP models.

-We provide a set of classes with which you can embed the words in sentences in various ways.
-This tutorial explains how that works.
-We assume that you're familiar with the [base types](/resources/docs/TUTORIAL_1_BASICS.md) of this library.
+This tutorial explains how these embeddings.
+We assume that you're familiar with the [base types](/resources/docs/TUTORIAL_1_BASICS.md) of this library as well as standard word embeddings (/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md), in particular the `StackedEmbeddings` class.

 ## Embeddings